Japrolol/NeoBin/README.md

 ## Configuration

+- Configuration settings for the backend can be found in `backend/config.yaml`.
 - You may need to modify your Xcode or Gradle settings for the frontend project.
 Otherwise, everything should be plug and play.

 ## Usage